kdkleven/codeRefactor/README.md

 Assignment: 1
 Author: Kyle Kleven
 Course: UofM Coding Boot Camp

-### The User Story
-AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+Purpose: Refactor the Horiseon marketing agency's codebase to follow accessibility standards so that the site is optimized for search engines.

-### The Acceptance Criteria
+### The Refactor
-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
+* Use semantic HTML elements
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+* Elements follow a logical structure independent of styling and positioning
-THEN I find accessible alt attributes
-WHEN I view the heading attributes
+* Alt attributes are accessible
-THEN they fall in sequential order
+* Heading attributes fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+* Title element is concise yet descriptive

 ### The Mock-up
 <img src="./assignment/01-html-css-git-homework-demo.png" alt="Team Meeting" width="600"/>